masonc15/snooze-tabs/README.md

 # Tab Snoozer

+**This is a Firefox port of the Tab Snoozer extension with full compatibility for Firefox 109+.**

 Tab Snoozer is a Chrome extension that helps you manage your browser tabs by allowing you to "snooze" them for a set period.
 Once snoozed, the tab will close and reopen automatically at the specified time.

 ## Features